21st Century Breakdown: Promotion and release

 The record debuted at number one on the Billboard 200 in the U.S., where it sold 215,000 copies in its first week, which was a shortened three days.
 In its second week, 21st Century Breakdown moved an additional 166,000 copies, sliding to number 2.
 In its third week, it sold 76,000 copies.
-21st Century Breakdown slid down to number five in its fourth week but achieved the coveted Gold status for sales of 500,000 copies in the same week. chart.
+21st Century Breakdown slid down to number five in its fourth week but achieved the coveted Gold status for sales of 500,000 copies in the same week.
 The album remained at number one on the Billboard Top Rock Albums chart for three weeks.
-In the United Kingdom, the album debuted at #1, selling 79,770 copies in its first week and it has sold over 600,000 copies to date.
-In Canada, the album debuted at #1 on the Canadian Albums Chart, selling 30,000 copies in its first week.
+In the United Kingdom, the album debuted at No. 1, selling 79,770 copies in its first week and it has sold over 600,000 copies to date.
+In Canada, the album debuted at No. 1 on the Canadian Albums Chart, selling 30,000 copies in its first week.
 The album debuted at the top of sales charts in twenty four total countries, including a peak of number one on the European Top 100 Albums.
 21st Century Breakdown was only released in a Parental Advisory version containing explicit lyrics and content; Walmart refuses to sell albums with a Parental Advisory sticker and requested that Green Day release a censored edition.
 The band members responded by stating: "There's nothing dirty about our record...
 They want artists to censor their records in order to be carried in there.
 We just said no. We've never done it before.
 You feel like you're in 1953 or something."
 The second single, "21 Guns", was released to radio stations on May 25.
 The band embarked on a world tour in July 2009; the North American leg lasted through September and the European leg ended in November.
 "East Jesus Nowhere" was released as the album's third single on October 19, 2009.